PussTheCat-org/COD4-Map---mp_pussthecat_org_l/README.md

 A Call of Duty 4 map, made for the PussTheCat.org Kill the King server: mp_pussthecat_org_l

-The was basically lolzor, but on one floor, and in an L shape
+The idea was basically lolzor, but on one floor, and in an L shape

 ## Credits: